MITRAL VALVE REPAIR EXPERTS

 MACHINES AND CONSUMABLES

-Apart from the extracorporeal circulation machine, key piece to the procedure, the necessary equipment is as follows:
+Apart from the extracorporeal circulation machine, key pieces to the procedure, the necessary equipment is as follows:

 Heart-lung bypass machine – centerpiece of the intervention